KerryDRX/ENGG1340_Group66/README.md

 Then for the **beginning budget setting** module, it output a message including two options to ask whether users set budget or not.
 If users choose 1, it will output "*Please input your budget for every month.*" If you choose 2, it will output "*You have chosen not to set a budget.
 You can set your budget afterward.*".
 If you input an invalid choice, it will output "*Invalid choice.
 Budget setting failed.
 You can set your budget afterward.*".

 The message "*Please make a choice:*" followed by "*0.
 Quit*" and 9 main functionalities of our system can be considered as the **main interface** of our accounting system.
 Hence, each round of operation starts with this.

-A **separation line** will be output to separate each user input and each program output and output of different modules during the running of our system.
-This allows users to capture and identify information more clearly when running programs directly.

 Our system always outputs some **guidance messages** whenever users need to input something.
 For multiple-choice questions in some modules, our system output **descriptions** followed by some options and **each option occupies one line**.